North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 North Carolina vs. Miami College Football Odds, Plays and Insights

-The North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 in matchup between ACC opponents at Kenan Memorial Stadium.
-Miami is a 7.5-point underdog.
-The total for this game has been set at 63 points.
+ACC opponents meet when the North Carolina Tar Heels (3-3, 0-0 ACC) host the Miami Hurricanes (2-3, 0-0 ACC) on Saturday, October 16, 2021 at Kenan Memorial Stadium.
+North Carolina is favored by 7.5 points.
+The point total is set at 63.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.